glouppe/info8006-introduction-to-ai/lecture2.md

 Redundant paths and cycles can be avoided by **keeping track** of the states that have been *explored*.
 This amounts to grow a tree directly on the state-space graph.

+???

+Insist on the importance of defining a state representations which does not collapse distinct (world) states onto a same representation.

 ---